noureldien/timegate/README.md

-# timegate
+- TimeGate: Conditional Gating of Segments in Long-range Activities
-Code for paper: TimeGate: Conditional Gating of Segments in Long-range Activities
+- Code will be made public soon, stay tuned